ilyagr/diffedit3/README.md

 ### If the file is deleted on the right side, the tool will write an empty file in its place when saving.
 It should not do that.

 ### For the Tauri app (`diffedit3-gui`), Ctrl-C/Cmd-C for copy doesn't seem to always work.
-Ctrl-Up and Cmd-Up for going to the previous diff also doesn't seem to work. `diffedit3-web` is not affected
+Ctrl-Up and Cmd-Up for going to the previous diff also doesn't seem to work.
+The webapp `diffedit3` version is not affected

 ### Toggling options like line-wrapping, collapse of similar regions, or the right pane loses the CodeMirror viewport and selection